sbresin/MavensMate-Atom/CONTRIBUTING.md

 1. You must be sure that the issue is specific to the **MavensMate for Atom** project
 2. You must **search first** to avoid creating duplicate issues

-When submitting a new issue, please specify your platform (OSX, Linux, Windows), the MavensMate for Atom version, and specific steps to reproduce.
+**When submitting a new issue, please specify the following information:**

+1. Your platform (OSX, Linux, Windows)
+2. MavensMate-Atom version
+3. **specific steps to reproduce**

 #### Submitting Pull Requests